MuiscNN/Lamucal/README.md

 # Lamucal

-An AI-powered multimodal project focused on music.
 Get chords, beats, lyrics, melody, and tabs for any song.

 A transformer-based hybrid multimodal model, various transformer models address different problems in the field of music information retrieval, these models generate corresponding information dependencies that mutually influence each other.